-Important key words for the concrete activities and processes included: Involvement, codetermination, influence, visualisation, active participation, dialogues, no Power Point presentations, focus on concrete challenges and especially skills development.
+Important key words for the concrete activities and processes included: involvement, codetermination, influence, visualisation, active participation, dialogues, no Power Point presentations, focus on concrete challenges and especially competence development.
 The individual project manager chairing the meeting would use these key words to plan and facilitate the processes at the meeting.

-It was agreed that nobody was allowed to show any Power Point presentation unless the message was communicated on a flip chart in advance and approved by all participants.
+An agenda (in Word) was distributed four to five days before the meeting, so everybody would have time to prepare.
+It was agreed that nobody was allowed to show any Power Point presentation unless the message was communicated on a flip chart first and approved by all participants.
 This meant that the agenda of the meeting was written, and more specifically often drawn, on a flip chart and presented at the meeting.
-(A printed agenda written in Word was distributed four to five days before the meeting, so everybody could prepare, but the actual agenda would be on the flip chart at the meeting.)
-This became to a great extent the realisation of the course on presentation.
+This became, to a great extent, the realisation of the course on presentation.
 Great creativity was displayed in drawing imaginative agendas.

-As preparation for the meetings, everyone provided a brief status report on their contributions to the overall development of the company's future project concept and the project managers' skills.
-It would typically amount to a few bullet points from every participant which everyone should have read before the meeting.
+In preparation for the meetings, everyone provided a brief status report on their contributions to the overall development of the company's future project concept and the project managers' competencies.
+It would typically amount to a few bullet points from every participant which everyone was to have read before the meeting.